-Before we finish, let me tell you about the big downside to UTMs.
-UTM parameters are unshakable entities that stick to your URL across different networks and media.
+Before I finish, let me tell you about the big disadvantage of using UTM parameters.
+They are immovable entities that are attached to your URL across any network or medium.

-For example, if a URL that is tagged to be shared on Linkedin (utm_source=linkedin) is finally shared on Facebook or any other social network, this visit will be counted as Linkedin in Google Analytics.
+For example, if a URL that is parameterized to be shared on LinkedIn (utm_source=linkedin) is finally shared on Facebook, or any other social network, this visit will still be counted as coming from Linkedin in Google Analytics.

-You can do a simple experiment by finding any tagged URL and copy it directly into your browser’s address bar.
-At the moment you can see in Google Analytics > Realtime a visit with the source and medium in UTM parameters (notice that this experiment will not work if you have filtered your IP address from Analytics traffic).
+You can do a simple experiment that will also help you to check your UTMs for errors.
+Copy a URL that you have tagged directly in the address bar of your browser and go to the Google Analytics Real-time report.
+There you will see your own visit with the source and medium listed in the parameters added to the URL.
+(Note that this experiment will not work if you have filtered your IP address from Analytics traffic).

-This limitation does not detract from the UTMs to organize the vision of your marketing campaigns, however it warns you again of the need to be consistent and orderly when creating your UTM codes.
+This limitation does not detract from the value of UTMs for organizing the view of your marketing campaigns, however, it does warn you again of the need to be consistent and orderly when creating your UTM codes.

-Advanced tracking of your digital marketing campaigns can give you powerful insight to grow your marketing strategy.
-The UTM Google Analytics parameters will help you answer questions such as: Which referral sites generate the most traffic to your pages?
-Which acquisition strategy is more profitable?
-Which marketing campaigns perform the best?
-The key is to understand what you want to track and what UTM parameters you need to do it.
+Tagging your URLs will help you answer questions, such as: Which referral sites generate the most traffic to your pages?
+Which acquisition strategy is most profitable?
+Which marketing campaigns work best?

-Do you have any experience in using UTM parameters?
-Do you have any other advice on how to do it?
-Feel free to leave any comments.
+Do you have any experience using UTM parameters or do you have any other tips?
+Please feel free to leave any questions or comments.